TinkerTools/poltype2/README.md

 * The line that starts with "Fitted from Fragment" , indicates which fragment the torsion parameters were derived from (from fragment 5_1_Index_0.mol) for debugging purposes
 * torsion atom indexes = 7,1,2,3, indicates the atom indices that the torsion belongs too in the fragment molecule
 * with smarts torsion indices 5,2,3,4 indicates the atom order in the SMARTS string corresponding to the torsion
+* The torsion parameter line reads as "F Angle Number", where F is the force constant for the cosine term, Angle is the phase angle for the cosine term and Number is the number corresponding to which cosine term (can be up to 6).

 ##### Solute Parameter Definitions Example
 ```